danielsz/Palimpsest/README.md

 ## Purpose

- This minor mode for Emacs provides several strategies to remove text without permanently deleting it, useful to prose and fiction writers.
+This minor mode for Emacs provides several strategies to remove text without permanently deleting it.
 Namely, it provides the following capabilities:

  - Send selected text to the bottom of the file
  - Send selected text to a trash file

+Much like code, the process of writing text is a progression of revisions where content gets transformed and refined.
+During these iterations, it is often desirable to move text instead of deleting it: you may have written a sentence that doesn't belong in the paragraph you're editing right now, but it might very well fit somewhere else.
+Since you don't know where exactly, you'd like to put it out of the way, not discard it entirely.
+Palimpsest saves you from the traveling back and forth between your current position and the bottom of your document (or another *draft* or *trash*  document).

+Next time you're writing fiction, non-fiction, a journalistic piece or a blog post using Emacs, give palimpsest-mode a try.
+You might even try it while coding in a functional language, moving stuff around sprightly, aided by an orthogonal abstraction of the Read-Eval-Print loop.

 ## Installation

 ### Installing with el-get

-Nothing to do.
+Nothing to do (except declaring `palimpsest-mode` along with your packages).

 ### Installing manually

 Just put the palimpsest.el anywhere on your load path (or load the file manually). `M-x palimpsest-mode` will toggle it on or off.

-If you want palimpsest to load automatically with your text files, andd the following in your init file.
+If you want palimpsest to load automatically when writing textual files, andd the following in your init file.

 	 (add-hook 'text-mode-hook 'palimpsest-mode)